Molokans: Racial, ethnic, and familial lineage

 The Molokans from Tambov who proselytized in settlements along the Volga River and in the Orenburg, Saratov and Astrakhan provinces were mostly of Slavic descent.
 Tambov Oblast had been completely settled by Slavic people by the 17th century.
 The regions they proselytized in all had or still have high populations of Islamic adherents and people of 'Tatar' or Turkic ancestry.

 Between the 1600s and late 1800s, intermarriage between ethnic Russians and Tatars (Tatar at this point meaning anyone of Turkic background) was common.
 For a Tatar, marrying a Russian was a way to increase social status or class.
 Muslim Tatars who converted to Christianity were exempted from taxes and gained other privileges.

-It is well known that a portion of ethnic Russians are an admixture of Middle Eastern or Mongolic Turkic and Slavic groups.

 Molokans as partially an admixture of Slavic and Turkic genetics is also supported by other accounts.
 Molokans complicated the work of the Eastern Orthodox Church in the conversion of Tatar or Turkic Muslims, as Molokans taught that religious iconography was a sin.
 Molokans are well-known iconoclasts, which was heresy to the Orthodox Church.
 Muslims, also being iconoclasts, found a draw to the Molokan faith as it preserved some Islamic traditions.
 Muslim converts in Russia were also well known to convert to Christianity to receive the benefits of conversion, only to convert back to Islam later.
 Molokans, being constrained to endogamy and marrying within their religion, would marry converts indiscriminate of their genetic background.